ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

   - Use relationships in the `dependencies` array when that is possible
   - Use batch APIs instead of performing queries inside of the `records.map()` handler.
 - Only add fields you need in the `dependencies` list
-  - This will reduce the pressure on your datasources (less columns to fetch)
+  - This will reduce the pressure on your data sources (fewer columns to fetch)
   - And increase the probability of reducing the number of records that will be passed to your handler (records are deduplicated).
-- Do not duplicate code between handlers of different fields: fields can depend on each others (no cycles allowed).
+- Do not duplicate code between handlers of different fields: fields can depend on each other (no cycles allowed).